SymonBezerra/stellar-types/README.md

 print(instance.value) --> 'config value'
 print(instance2.value) --> nil
 ```

+The first argument is a class name that will be passed to a `__name` attribute and also used in the `__tostring` metamethod.
+The second argument is a table that will receive the schema for the object we are creating.

 As a default behavior, invalid instances return `nil` values to the fields, outputing a warning to `stderr`.
 This behavior can be altered if desired by the user: